Italy's top court orders reassessment of Monte Paschi, Nomura deal

-FLORENCE (Reuters) - Italy’s highest court has asked a lower tribunal to reassess whether investment bank Nomura (8604.T) committed fraud against Banca Monte dei Paschi di Siena through a large derivative contract, raising the specter of a possible asset seizure.
+FLORENCE, May 14 (Reuters) - Italy’s highest court has asked a lower tribunal to reassess whether investment bank Nomura committed fraud against Banca Monte dei Paschi di Siena through a large derivative contract, raising the spectre of a possible asset seizure.

-The court dismissed, however, allegations that the Japanese bank had pocketed abnormal gains from the contract, known as “Alexandria”, according to a transcript of the reasoning of the ruling reviewed by Reuters.
+The court dismissed, however, allegations that the Japanese bank had pocketed abnormal gains from the contract, known as “Alexandria”, according to a transcript of the ruling reviewed by Reuters.

-The court ruled on the case on March 25.
-But, according to Italian law, the full text of the ruling with the explanation behind the court’s decision is only made available several weeks later.

-Monte dei Paschi (BMPS.MI), Italy’s third-biggest bank by branch number, was on the verge of collapse in 2012 after being hit by the euro zone crisis and risky derivative deals.
+Monte dei Paschi, Italy’s third-biggest bank by branch number, was on the verge of collapse in 2012 after being hit by the euro zone crisis and risky derivative deals.
 The largest of these structured trades, Alexandria, is still in place.

 Italian prosecutors investigating the derivative contracts at Monte dei Paschi ordered in April 2013 the seizure of 1.8 billion euros of Nomura’s assets, a move aimed at preventing Monte dei Paschi from putting up more cash with Nomura to meet the collateral requirements of the Alexandria trade.